Records Request

 Additional Information

-The Office does not provide legal advice to the general public, nor does it have the authority to determine if another agency or office has improperly denied a CORA or CCJRA request, or to require another agency to turn over records.
+The office cannot provide legal advice to the general public.
+It cannot determine whether another agency or office has complied with a CORA or CCJRA request, nor can it require another agency to turn over records.

 How to Make a Records Request